SimiPro/mkdl/README.md

 #### bizhawk side notes
 When bizhwak is loaded it loads the state saved on state 2. http://tasvideos.org/Bizhawk/SavestateFormat.html You can save a state via: shift + F2 on 2.
-Do this on the start of the track so the agent can directly start to cruse.
+Do this on the start of the track so the agent can directly start to cruise.

 #### mkdl
 mkdl holds all the python code.